Trina0224/WalkingWithGod/README.md

 # Todos:
 1. other API search.   ok.
 2. Modify webpage name and Favicon ok.
-3. background change
+3. background change  ok.
 4. smart background change.
-5. Book name to capital.
+5. No matter which version BIBLE user select.
+We still need to extract from BBE. ok.
+6. Using BBE to create dictionary for AI.
+7. CopyRight Page.
+8. Clean non-necessary console.log().
+9. no verse returned processing.

 https://cors-anywhere.herokuapp.com/